valm10/crypto-dashboard/README.md

 ### ✅ Features

-- Real-time cryptocurrency tracking
+- Live top 10 cryptocurrency data
-- Search functionality
-- Responsive and modern UI
-- Clean project structure and reusable components
+- Filtering by coin name or symbol
+- Mini trend charts for each coin (7-day)
+- Auto-refresh every 60 seconds
+- Manual refresh and error handling with retry option
-- Unit tested components with Jest
+- Fully tested (unit and error handling)

 ### 🛠️ Built With